Violet88github/silverstripe-shortcodable/README.md

 ![popup](docs/img/new.png)

-Shortcodes can also be edited by clicking on them in the editor:
+Shortcodes can also be edited by clicking on them in the editor, or removed by pressing the backspace key when the cursor is at the beginning of the shortcode:

 ![edit](docs/img/edit.png)